Skip to main content

 This content applies to England & Wales

-The HHSRS enforcement provisions are not available to occupiers of local authority housing, because it is not possible for a local authority to enforce the provisions of Part 1 of the Housing Act 2004 against itself.[1]
-Local authority housing is expected to comply with the Decent Home Standard, which requires that homes are free of category 1 hazards.[2]
+Local authority homes are expected to comply with the Decent Home Standard, which requires that homes are free of category 1 hazards.[2]

-Local authorities must carry out inspections of its own properties, where required to do so as a result of a complaint or its review of housing conditions.
+A local authority must carry out inspections of its own properties, where required to do so as a result of a complaint or its review of housing conditions.
+Find out more about local authority duties to assess hazards in the home.

 Improvement notice

-In the case of category 1 hazards, the remedial action must, as a minimum, ensure that the hazard ceases to be a category 1 hazard, but may go further.
-It may relate to more than one hazard.
+For category 1 hazards, the remedial action must ensure that the hazard ceases to be a category 1 hazard as a minimum.
+The notice can insist on further steps and can relate to more than one hazard.

 An improvement notice must include information on:[4]